slurmulon/bach/docs/guide.md

 #### Arguments

-Elements can be provided with custom data (within their parenthesis) called arguments.
+Elements can be provided with custom data (within parenthesis) called arguments.

-The first argument determines the **value** of the element.
+The first argument determines the **value** of the element and must always be provided.

 In this example we are defining a chord with a value of Bm7: